uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 5.4 Neural Network Classification Models
 #v(1em)
 === 5.4.1 Models
+* Confusion Matrix*: Matrices were generated for both the default threshold (0.5) and the optimal threshold to visualize classification accuracy, false positive rates, and false negative rates.

+* Precision-Recall-F1 Analysis*: Precision, Recall, and F1 scores were calculated across a threshold range of [0.1, 0.9] with a step size of 0.05.
+Curves were plotted to evaluate trade-offs under different judgment criteria, identifying the threshold that maximizes the F1 score.
 #figure(
   image("figures/accuracy.png", width: 80%),
   caption: [Validation Accuracy Over Training Epochs],